zuozhenggh/learning-library/developer-library/microservices-with-converged-db/polyglot/polyglot.md

    ![](images/undeploy-inventory-helidon-mp.png " ")

-## Task 2: Deploy an alternate implementation of the Inventory Microservice
+## Task 2: Deploy an Alternate Implementation of the Inventory Microservice

 In this step you can choose between six different implementations of the Inventory Microservice: PL/SQL, Python, NodeJS, .NET, Go, or Java Helidon SE.